kuberlab/docs/docs/Datasets/usage.md

 ![](../img/datasets/img3.png)

-Because data sets can be very big, the loading of the data needs to be done from the command line and not the browser interface.
-KuberLab has provided the ‘kdataset’ utility to facilitate operations with data sets.
+Because data sets can be very big, the loading of the data needs to be done from the command line and not the browser interface. **Kibernetika** has provided the ***kdataset*** utility to facilitate operations with data sets.

-Before loading the first version of the data set, the ‘Dataset’ object needs to be created.
-That can be done in the GUI in the ‘Dataset’ section of your workspace.
+Before loading the first version of the data set, the Dataset object needs to be created.
+That can be done in the GUI in the ***Dataset*** section of your workspace.
 Or, the data set can be created during the downloading of the data by using “--create” or “--force” flags in the ‘push’ command.